PIVX (PIVX) Price Up 31.7% This Week

-PIVX (PIVX) traded down 7.8% against the dollar during the 1-day period ending at 10:00 AM ET on September 29th.
-One PIVX coin can currently be purchased for $0.29 or 0.00001531 BTC on exchanges.
-PIVX has a total market capitalization of $20.39 million and approximately $5.28 million worth of PIVX was traded on exchanges in the last day.
-Over the last week, PIVX has traded up 31.7% against the dollar.
+PIVX (PIVX) traded down 7.8% against the US dollar during the one day period ending at 19:00 PM E.T. on October 2nd.
+PIVX has a total market capitalization of $17.31 million and approximately $5.28 million worth of PIVX was traded on exchanges in the last 24 hours.
+In the last week, PIVX has traded up 31.7% against the US dollar.
+One PIVX coin can currently be purchased for about $0.25 or 0.00001298 BTC on cryptocurrency exchanges.

 - Swinca (SWI) traded 29.4% higher against the dollar and now trades at $0.0000 or 0.00000000 BTC.